hobbiathan/rails-engine/README.md

 All subsequent calls to either get or create information will result in a similar JSON structured response.
 ## API Call Examples

+The following is a list of all endpoints available within the Rails Engine project (albeit, the direct call structuring and documentation doesn't exist, so these are arguably next to useless in assisting you actually call the API).

 GET `:3000/api/v1/merchants`

 GET `:3000/api/v1/merchants/{{merchant_id}}`